thenikso/angular-autolayout/README.md

 # Autolayout for AngularJS

-[Constraint programming][1] layout paradigm for AngularJS web applications inspired by [Apple's Auto Layout][4] for iOS and OS X.
+[Constraint based][1] layout paradigm for AngularJS web applications inspired by [Apple's Auto Layout][4] for iOS and OS X.

-Use constraint based layout to position HTML elements on a page using AngularJS.

-This project uses [Cassowary.js constraint solver][2] which is an optimized javascript version of the [Cassowary hierarchical constraint toolkit][3] used by Apple at the core of Auto Layout.
+HTML and CSS have been designed to present a page style layout like one that you might find on a newspaper.
+However, nowadays those technologies are also used to for layout of applications that should resemble native ones.

+Many features that are needed to properly layout an application are missing from CSS.
+For example, there is no way to specify that two elements on a page should have the same height!

+With angular-autolayout, you can use the same layout technology that Apple gives to native iOS and OS X developers for your HTML5 app.

 ## Usage